-Different brands of eyelash yarn have different lengths of eyelashes.
-Some products have varying lengths within the same product.
-Some have very solid masses of eyelashes, while some are a little more sparse.
-Pick a yarn that you like the look of for this quick and easy scarf project.
+Different brands of eyelash yarn have different lengths of eyelashes and you will find a few of varying lengths within the same product.
+Some have very solid masses of eyelashes, while others are a little more sparse.
+You'll find it in solid colors, though variegated yarns are very popular in this style as well.

 - Two balls eyelash yarn, or enough to produce a yardage around 100 yards

-- Size 10 US (6.5 mm) needles
+- Size 10 U.S. (6.5 mm) needles

 - Crochet hook or sewing needle to work in ends